Truth's Triumph: The True God

 Wrong doctrine tends to result in evil fruit and Tomkinson expresses this with a remarkable extended metaphor.
-"Like as to a man that goeth into his garden more for the love of the colour and beauty of an herb or flower than for its virtue or goodness; being thereunto enslaved either from his own fancy, or because of an ancient praise to that colour, is not to be reputed wise."
+"Like as to a man that goeth into his garden more for the love of the colour and beauty of an herb or flower than for its virtue or goodness; being thereunto enslaved either from his own fancy or because of an ancient praise to that colour, is not to be reputed wise."
 In other words, received opinion and tradition do not make for truth.
-Reason is solely a strategy for marshalling the facts to fit a settled opinion of one's own.
+The reason is solely a strategy for marshalling the facts to fit a settled opinion of one's own.
 In this, God's law counts for nothing but what it will fetch in the course of debate.
-He gives an example of such atheism as Dr More's Natural Cabala Dr More is reported as giving a remarkably Muggletonian description of God's features then saying that scripture only uses this language so that "vulgar opinion" can understand it.
+He gives an example of such atheism as Dr More's Natural Cabala Dr More is reported as giving a remarkably Muggletonian description of God's features and then saying that scripture only uses this language so that "vulgar opinion" can understand it.
 And learned people misunderstand it, warns Tomkinson.

 "Behold your Redeemer who came skipping upon the mountains, bringing glad tidings of peace."
 Tomkinson says this role of God appearing as redeemer is foretold as of old.
-He sets out Lanctansius' Lactantius "ancient prophecies of Christ from one of the Sibels."
+He sets out Lactantius' "ancient prophecies of Christ from one of the Sibels."
 These stress that Christ will make no effort to defend himself against the wrath of the rulers or to justify himself before them.
 Tomkinson discusses the Testaments of the Twelve Patriarchs and the Book of Enoch at great length including Enoch's special role as protector of the Angels.
 He makes the point that because men lived so long in those days (Enoch being 380 years old by the time old Adam died) they did not write things down because their memories were a more durable medium than manuscript!

 Tomkinson sets out seven arguments to confound the seven anti-churches mentioned in Revelation, all of whom are Trinitarian.